 If you’re heading to Sandbanks Beach or North Beach:

-As of now (July 2021), you need to arrange access to Sandbanks Beach and North Beach in advance on a first-come, first-served basis, pending availability.
+You may need to arrange access to Sandbanks Beach and North Beach in advance on a first-come, first-served basis, pending availability.

 Accessing the beach is subject to park capacity limits.
 Showing up with a seasonal park pass without a reservation for the day of your visit does NOT guarantee entry; you may be turned away.
 Even with a reservation, we suggest you arrive before 10am to secure a good spot on the beach.
 (Please note, you will enjoy in/out privileges for the day you book.)